notevibes. Free Browser Vocoder

 Why does my robot voice sound hard to understand?

 Intelligibility comes from the band count and the clarity toggle.
-Slide the bands up toward 32 for clearer words, and keep "Add clarity" on — it blends your voice's high-frequency consonants (s, t, sh) back in, which is what makes words readable.
+Slide the bands up toward 32 for clearer words, and keep "Add clarity" on — it blends your voice's high-frequency consonants (s, t, sh) back in, which is what makes the words readable.

-What is the difference between the three robot voices?
+What's the difference between the three robot voices?

 Is my voice uploaded to a server?